 The Original Trilogy had it’s first blu ray release in 2011 - featuring yet more changes to the Original Trilogy - though did not feature a release of the theatrical versions of the films.

-However, Harmy’s ‘Despecialized Edition’ of the Original Trilogy came to the fore that year - providing a fan-made 720p HD quality restoration of the theatrical versions first three films - sourced mainly from the official blu ray release themselves (along with a few other elements).
+However, Harmy’s ‘Despecialized Edition’ of the Original Trilogy would start work in 2011 - eventually providing a fan-made 720p HD quality restoration of the theatrical versions first three films - sourced mainly from the official blu ray release themselves (along with a few other elements).
 A tireless and exhaustive task - made a little easier by the community here collaborating with Harmy to help him come up with a professional-level release - that for many fans surpassed any of the official home video releases of Star Wars, previous.

 Harmy had no prior professional experience with film editing - and taught himself as the venture progressed, beginning with some Photoshop skills that he had developed in college.
 To remove the post-theatrical version changes he painstakingly went through the films frame-by-frame, correcting colours and rotoscoping scenes - undoing some shots took only an hour, while others took hundreds.
 Lightsabers were color-corrected, and CGI characters & backgrounds were removed.
 Harmy then edited these sources together using software such as Adobe After Effects and Avisynth.